stephenh/s3fsr/README.markdown

 * 1.3 - Killing `s3fsr` now also unmounts the directory
 * 1.4 - Fix directories that are only from common prefixes, move to [Gemcutter](http://gemcutter.org)
 * 1.5 - Fix touching a file that does not yet exist, add dependent gems
+* 1.6 - Fix for directory marker files ending with /, e.g. `dir/`

 Todo
 ====